SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 The monasteries at Meteora grew out of the need to avoid Turkish persecution during the occupation in the 14th c.
 Monks lived in caves in the rocks of Meteora since the 11th c. but the inaccessible peaks provided safety for Greek Orthodox monks.
 Over time a large number of hermitages and monasteries were built on these rocks, making Meteora the second largest monastic complex in Greece after Mount Athos.

 Seeing the beautiful stone structure, surrounded by mist, is enough to make you understand why the monks and nuns selected this area for unceasing prayer.
 Today, from the many monasteries that existed, only six are open to the public: The monasteries of St. Nicholas Anapafsas, Grand Meteoron, Varlaam, Roussanou, Holy Trinity and St. Stephan.
-It is worth noting that the religious monuments mostly visitored in Greece are the Holy Meteora.
+The Holy Meteora is the most visited religious monument in Greece.

 “Here at these barren rocks thousands of orthodox monks learned wisdom, humility and morals“